General

 Foraging and Feeding

-Sooty Tern: Skims water, takes fish (especially flying fish) and small aquatic animals on the wing.
-Feeds offshore with predatory fish that drive bait fish to the surface.
-Feeds extensively at night.
+Sooty Tern: Their diet includes small pelagic fish and squid.
+These terns skim water and take fish and small aquatic animals on the wing.
+They feed offshore with predatory fish that drive bait fish to the surface.
+They feed extensively at night.
+They are pelagic foragers, generally feeding far out at sea in tropical and subtropical oceanic waters.

 Vocalization